 It is possible to contract this muscle voluntarily which produces vibrations and thus the sound.
 Slow twitch muscle fibers produce 10 to 30 contractions per second.
 The fast twitch muscle fibers produce 30 to 70 contractions per second.
 These contractions produce the sound you hear.

-The vibrations can be seen and felt by strongly tensing a muscle – like a fist.
-A similar sound will be produced and heard if the tensed muscle is placed on your ear.
-The sound will sound like a low rumbling noise.
+If you place that tightened up fist near your ear, you might be able to hear the same sound if you listen very carefully in a quiet room.
+The sound from your fist’s muscles will sound like a low rumbling noise.
 Some people can voluntarily produce this effect by contracting their tensor tympani muscle.
 The sound can also be heard when the eyes are closed tight, or when the neck/jaw muscles are highly tensed – like when yawning deeply.

 Flexing this muscle or holding the sound for extended lengths of time is not harmful or damaging to the ear in any way.
 The only way a person could get permanent, sensorineural hearing loss from the contraction of the middle ear muscles is if they both came from a common cause, like a tumor.